Anusha-janardhan/rg-doc/source/Features.rst

 .. image:: images/Principal_Project_MyProducts.png

 .. note::
  a.
-When adding a project we are passing collaborator information.
-Through this, we are linking researchers to the project.
+When an Administrator switches into an Organization Unit (O.U.), they are directed to the My Projects screen by default.
  b.
-The project is independent of the researcher.
-We can create an empty project and add collaborators later.
-We can add collaborators through the "Manage" option which is on the project details screen.
+When creating a project, you can optionally link collaborators (researchers) during setup.
+However, projects can also be created without collaborators and updated later using the “Manage” option on the Project Details screen.
- c. **My Projects** page of the Research Gateway will list all the existing projects created along with other details.
-Clicking on a specific project will lead to a project details page.
-Click on the specific project you can navigate to the project details page.
+ c.
+Only collaborators can be assigned as Project Owners.
+A Project Owner can manage users and perform administrative actions like start, stop, archive, and budget updates.
  d.
-The products which are updated in the last 30 minutes will be visible under the active filter.
+The **My Projects** page displays all projects created, along with key details.
+Clicking on a project navigates to its Project Details page.
  e.
-When the Principal Investigator logs-in, the user will be able to see the Active filter by default.
-And if the user selects a filter, the last chosen filter will be stored for the current session.
-Once the user logs-out and logs-in again the filter value will be reset to  Active.
+The Active filter displays projects with recent product activity (within the last 30 minutes).
+If a different filter is selected, it remains active during the session and resets to Active upon logout.

 All Products Tab
 -----------------